-Rent the Runway Sue by Competitor FashionPass
+Rent the Runway Sued by Competitor FashionPass

 LEGAL

-Rent the Runway Sue by Competitor FashionPass
+Rent the Runway Sued by Competitor FashionPass

 Rent the Runway was started in 2009 by two East Coast women who hit upon the idea of renting out clothes to a broad range of women who like to mix up their wardrobe but may not have the money to buy a full closet of clothes.